teamdigitale/teamdigitale.governo.it/it/people/fortunata-grande.md

 lang: it
 permalink: /it/people/fortunata-grande.htm
 layout: people
-role: Collaboratore amministrativo di supporto a pagamenti ed acquisti
+role: Assistente amministrativo di supporto a pagamenti ed acquisti
 is_new: false
 twitter_user:
 medium_user: